Cancellation of 2020 Prudential RideLondon

 After the Prudential RideLondon-Surrey Classic professional race, the removal of barriers, signage and reinstatement of any street furniture will begin.

-Any road used as part of the route for either Prudential RideLondon FreeCycle or the Prudential RideLondon Classique on Saturday 29 July or the Prudential RideLondon-Surrey 100, Prudential RideLondon-Surrey 46 or Prudential RideLondon-Surrey Classic on Sunday 30 July will be closed for the event.
+Any road used as part of the route for either Prudential RideLondon FreeCycle or the Prudential RideLondon Classique, or the Prudential RideLondon-Surrey 46, Prudential RideLondon-Surrey 100 or Prudential RideLondon-Surrey Classic, will be closed for the event.
 Vehicles will not be able to cross the route while the road closures are in place, though local access will be maintained for as long as possible.

-From around 11:00 on Sunday 30 July, once the riders in the mass-participation event pass over Hampton Court Bridge, roads along the route in parts of Surrey will be opened in phases to help reduce the impact of road closures on residents and businesses throughout the day.
+From around 11:00 on event day, once the riders in the mass-participation event pass over Hampton Court Bridge, roads along the route in parts of Surrey will be opened in phases to help reduce the impact of road closures on residents and businesses throughout the day.

-Roads adjoining the closed route had restricted access for local residents and businesses.
-Full details will be available in July.
+Roads adjoining the closed route have restricted access for local residents and businesses.
 On the event day, prior to entering a road that leads to a road closure, drivers will be made aware of restrictions.
 Road closure points will be staffed by an event steward to ensure the event route is secured.

-Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet drop in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here.
+Details, including maps of areas affected by road closures and parking suspensions are distributed via a leaflet drop in prior to the event to every household and business on the route.
+At that time, bespoke area information will be available to download from our Community Info page.

-On Saturday 29 July 2017, road closures will be in place in the City of Westminster, London Borough of Camden and the City of London from 06:00 until around 18:00.
+On the Saturday of event weekend, road closures will be in place in the City of Westminster, London Borough of Camden and the City of London from 04:00 until around 18:00 and 19:30 in certain places.
 All central London river crossings remain open with the exception of Waterloo Bridge.

-On Sunday 30 July, road closures were in place from 04:00 throughout east London and 05:00 in central and south west London.
+On the Sunday of event weekend, road closures will be in place from 04:00 throughout east London and 05:00 in central and south west London.
 From 11:00 roads along the route in east London will start to reopen.
 From around 14:30, roads along the route in central and south west London were opened in phases once the event had passed.
-A number of river crossings were also closed for some or all of the day.
+A number of bridges will also be closed for some or all of the day.

-Details, including maps, of areas affected by road closures and parking suspensions are distributed via a leaflet in early July to every household and business on the route.
-At that time, bespoke area information will be available to download here
+Details, including maps, of areas affected by road closures and parking suspensions are distributed via a leaflet prior to the event weekend to every household and business on the route.
+At that time, bespoke area information will be available to download from our Community Info page.

-On Saturday 29 July traffic impacts are expected to be light with roads in the City of Westminster, London Borough of Camden and the City of London closed from 06:00 until around 18:00.
-All central London river crossings will remain open with the exception of Waterloo Bridge.
+On the Saturday of event weekend traffic impacts are expected to be light with roads in the City of Westminster, London Borough of Camden and the City of London closed from 06:00 until around 18:00.
+All central London bridges will remain open with the exception of Waterloo Bridge.

 Buses in and around central London will be on diversion or will terminate earlier than usual to avoid the road closures.

-On Sunday 30 July there will be a significant impact on road transport, including bridges and buses across large parts of London and Surrey.
+On the Sunday of event weekend there will be a significant impact on road transport, including bridges and buses across large parts of London and Surrey.

-A number of river crossings will also be closed for some or all of the day.
+A number of bridges will also be closed for some or all of the day.

 Buses around the events will be on diversion or will finish early due to the road closures.